fogus/spiel/brettspiel/niwa/README.markdown

 Placement rules
 ----------------

-Cards can be placed either orthogonally or diagnonally to existing cards according to the following rules:
+Cards can be placed either orthogonally or diagnonally to existing cards.
+You may place any card from your hand that you desire, but if it can be placed orthogonally then it must be.
+Cards are placed according to the following rules:

-* month matches month orthogonally
+* Cards that match by month can be placed orthogonally
 * ribbon matches ribbon orthogonally
 * creature matches creature orthogonally
 * otherwise place it corner-wise to any existing card